alphamikle/nanc_docs/docs/nanc_configuring.md

 ## Image builder delegate

-The `imageBuilderDelegate` gives you the ability to customize the rendering behavior of the images you can display with the Nanc Backend Driven UI.
+The `imageBuilderDelegate` gives you the ability to customize the rendering behavior of the images you can display with the Nanc Server driven UI.
 You can implement your own preloader, show BlurHash or do whatever you see fit.

 ## Admin wrapper builder